 Galls caused by insects

-The galls shown below are all caused by gall wasps although other insects cause them too.
+The galls shown below are mostly caused by gall wasps although other insects cause them too (the last two by gall mites).
 You are unlikely to find the very small gall wasps but some of the galls are very common and easy to spot.
 Many have complex life-cycles with two distinct alternating generations.
 Most of the galls shown below contain the larvae of the agamic or female-only generation.
 These don’t need to mate but will lay eggs that cause a different gall containing the sexual generation, ie males and females.
 The galls below all grow on oak trees unless stated.

 Common Spangle Gall